March 11-12, 2016, Hillsborough, NC - Friday 12:00P-5:00P/Saturday 8:30A-12:30P

-Margo Taussig Pinkerton, whom many of you know as The Barefoot Contessa, has also taught Lightroom since version 2 came out, both in regularly-scheduled Lightroom workshops and in private ones tailored to the needs of a particular photographer.
+Margo Taussig Pinkerton, whom many of you know as The Barefoot Contessa, has taught Lightroom since version 2 came out, both in regularly-scheduled Lightroom workshops and in private ones tailored to the needs of a particular photographer.
 You can read more about Margo on our Instructors Bios page.

-with a 5% discount for those attending the photo workshop starting the same weekend
+In cases when a Lightroom workshop is scheduled right before a photo workshop, there is a 5% discount for those attending the photo workshop starting the same weekend

 If you have not already done so, be sure to check our FAQs for